OpenLocalizationTestOrg/AX-Docs-Sandbox.it-it/financials/cash-bank-management/import-bank-statement-file-failed-incorrect-results.md

 ---
-title: Bank statement file import troubleshooting | Microsoft Docs
+title: Bank statement file import troubleshooting
-description: It&quot;s important that the bank statement file from the bank match the layout that Microsoft Dynamics 365 for Operations supports.
+description: It&quot;s important that the bank statement file from the bank match the layout that Microsoft Dynamics AX supports.
 Because of strict standards for bank statements, most integrations will work correctly.
 However, sometimes the statement file can&quot;t be imported or has incorrect results.
 Typically, these issues are caused by small differences in the bank statement file.
 This article explains how to fix these differences and resolve the issues.
 author: twheeloc
 manager: AnnBe
-ms.date: 2016-08-18 15:22:16
+ms.date: 2016-08-18 15 - 22 - 16
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations
 ms.technology:
 audience: Application User
-ms.reviewer: 101
-ms.suite: Released- Dynamics AX 7.0.0
+ms.search.scope: AX 7.0.0, Operations
 ms.custom: 141273
-ms.assetid: 4aeff0a3-1ff4-4040-b489-c31283d5a79b
+ms.assetid: 5a137c5a-7a49-4670-adb3-b0a98da78d6e
-ms.region: global
+ms.search.region: global
 ms.author: saraschi
+ms.dyn365.intro: Feb-16
+ms.dyn365.version: AX 7.0.0
 translationtype: Human Translation
-ms.sourcegitcommit: 744ac447b01dee241043ba27e3b1ffdcb0022a1b
+ms.sourcegitcommit: 2b7f7f6979ca245a01ac65958d07084879fea5c4
-ms.openlocfilehash: 81815748ca9f2404e1a41e720b928971b787a204
+ms.openlocfilehash: 6938fc463d79d80494c4662873aabe502158afb1

 ---

 # <a name="bank-statement-file-import-troubleshooting"></a>Bank statement file import troubleshooting

-It's important that the bank statement file from the bank match the layout that Microsoft Dynamics 365 for Operations supports.
+It's important that the bank statement file from the bank match the layout that Microsoft Dynamics AX supports.
 Because of strict standards for bank statements, most integrations will work correctly.
 However, sometimes the statement file can't be imported or has incorrect results.
 Typically, these issues are caused by small differences in the bank statement file.
 This article explains how to fix these differences and resolve the issues.

 <a name="what-is-the-error"></a>What is the error?
 ------------------